 Address: Charles Bridge, 11000 Prague 1 – Old Town (or Lesser Town).

 Charles Bridge Towers Hours: Opens at 10 am daily, but opens at 9 am in June through August.
 Closes at 6 pm from January-March and October-November, 7 pm in April, May, and September, 8 pm in December, and 9 pm from June-August.

 Admission: 190 CZK or $8.25 USD for adults.

 Next up on your itinerary is exploring the many interesting and historical places within the Jewish Quarter.

 If you aren’t sure where to go in the Jewish Quarter, I highly recommend taking a tour of the area.
 This 2.5 hour Jewish Quarter tour includes a professional expert to show you around.
 Plus, you get to visit the iconic Maisel Synagogue, learn about Jewish history in Prague, remember those lost in the Holocaust, visit the Old Jewish Cemetery, learn about Jewish customs and holidays at Klausen Synagogue, and finally, wander along Josefov’s Art Nouveau buildings in the area.

-This is a great way to spend a morning of exploring the history of this area that dates back to the 12th century.
+This is a great way to spend a morning exploring the history of this area which dates back to the 12th century.

-Jewish Quarter Tour Price and Start Time: Price is $46.50 per person and starts at 10 am.
+Jewish Quarter Tour Price and Start Time: Price is $47.16 per person and starts at 10 am.
+Book it here!